BabylonJS/Documentation/content/features/featuresDeepDive/postProcesses/ssrRenderingPipeline.md

 Note: `ssr.clipToFrustum` has been set to `false` to take these screenshots because the artifacts are more visible with a yellow background than with a blue one!

-You get these artifacts because there's less precision in the depth buffer and consequently you get more self-collisions between the reflected ray and the current surface the ray is shot from (see section 2.1 in [How SSR is working](#how-ssr-is-working)).
+You get these artifacts because there is less precision in the depth buffer and therefore you get more self-collisions between the reflected ray and the actual surface from which the ray is shot (see section 2.1 in [How SSR is working](#how-ssr-is-working)).

-You can fix the problem by either keeping the default 32 bits float depth texture or by raising `selfCollisionNumSkip`:
+You can solve the problem by keeping the default texture with a depth of 32 bits or by increasing `selfCollisionNumSkip` :
 ```javascript
 ssr.selfCollisionNumSkip = 2;
 ```
 ![16 bits float depth texture with selfCollisionNumSkip=2](/img/how_to/ssrRenderingPipeline/pre_pass_sphere_skip_2_debug.jpg!500)

-Here's the PG corresponding to this screenshot: <Playground id="#PIZ1GK#1042" title="16 bits float depth texture and skip to 2" description="16 bits float depth texture and skip to 2"/>
+Here is the corresponding PG for this screenshot: <Playground id="#PIZ1GK#1047" title="16 bits float depth texture and skip to 2" description="16 bits float depth texture and skip to 2"/>

+Note that currently WebGPU does not support blending for 32-bit floating point textures, so the depth texture is a 16-bit floating point texture!

-## Description of the SSR parameters
+## Description of SSR parameters

-In the following sections, we will describe the most important parameters of the SSR rendering pipeline, as it's not always easy to choose the right values for each parameter, or to know how it impacts the final rendering.
+In the following sections, we will describe the most important parameters of the SSR rendering pipeline, as it is not always easy to choose the right values for each parameter, or to know what impact it has on the final rendering.

 ### Thickness

-At [step 2.2 of the SSR algorithm](#how-ssr-is-working), we know if the ray has hit an object when:
+In [step 2.2 of the SSR algorithm](#how-ssr-is-working), we know if the ray has hit an object when:
-* the depth of the current point of the ray is farther than the depth of the pixel this point project to (this depth is read from the depth buffer).
-That means the current point of the ray is "behind" the object that has been rendered in the depth buffer at that location.
-Note that the depth increases for objects that are farther from the camera.
+* the depth of the current point of the ray is farther away than the depth of the pixel on which this point is projected (this depth is read from the depth buffer).
+This means that the current ray point is "behind" the object that was rendered in the depth buffer at that point.
+Note that the depth increases for objects further away from the camera.
-* the depth of the previous point of the ray is closer than the depth of the pixel this point project to.
-That means the previous point of the ray is "in front" of the object that has been rendered in the depth buffer at that location
+* The depth of the previous point of the ray is closer than the depth of the pixel on which this point is projected.
+This means that the previous point of the ray is "in front" of the object that was rendered in the depth buffer at that point

-That way, we know we crossed the boundary of the object which is rendered at that pixel location.
-However, the depth buffer stores only a single depth value for each pixel, so we don't know the thickness of an object, which is needed if we want to compute accurate intersections.
-The default is to use a constant thickness value, which is set to `0.5` by default.
-You can change this value by setting the `thickness` property of the SSR rendering pipeline, and this value will depend on the extents of your scene.
+Thus, we know that we have crossed the boundary of the object rendered at the location of this pixel.
+However, the depth buffer stores only one depth value for each pixel, so we don't know the thickness of an object, which is necessary if we want to calculate accurate intersections.
+By default we use a constant thickness value, which is set to `0.5` by default.
+You can change this value by setting the `thickness` property of the SSR rendering pipeline, and this value will depend on the extent of your scene.

 | Thickness 0 | Thickness 0.5 |
 | --- | --- |